-AMS measurement standards.
 An additional aspect of nuclide concentration measurements that is important to the exposure age and erosion calculations is the fact that Be and Al isotope ratio measurements are made by comparison to a reference standard with a defined isotope ratio.
 In order to maintain consistency between calculated exposure ages or erosion rates and the calibration data set, nuclide concentrations submitted to the calculator must be normalized to a reference standard that is compatible with the reference standard used in the calibration measurements.
-The measurements in our calibration data set are referenced to standards that are compatible with the Be and Al isotope ratio standards described in Nishiizumi (2002) and Nishiizumi (2004) (henceforth, the 2002 Nishiizumi Be standard and the 2004 Nishiizumi Al standard).
-If measurements of nuclide concentration submitted to the online calculators are not also compatible with these standards, the resulting exposure ages or erosion rates will be incorrect.
+The measurements in our calibration data set are referenced to standards that are compatible with the Be and Al isotope ratio standards described in Nishiizumi (2002, 2004) (henceforth, the 2002 Nishiizumi Be standard and the 2004 Nishiizumi Al standard).
+If measurements of nuclide concentration submitted to the online calculators are also not compatible with these standards, the resulting exposure ages or erosion rates will be incorrect.
 These standards, or compatible ones, are widely used at many AMS facilities.
-However, results from some AMS laboratories may need to be renormalized before they are submitted to the online calculators.
+However, results from some AMS laboratories may need to be renormalized before they are submitted to the online

 Published intercomparison studies suggest some situations where renormalization may be needed, and we summarize these briefly here.
 However, this is not an exhaustive list, and users who need further information should consult the AMS laboratory where their measurements were made.
-With regard to Al measurements, Nishiizumi (2004) and Wallner et al. (2000) compared Al isotope ratio standards in use at various AMS laboratories.
-These studies suggest that Al measurements made against some standards in use at ETH-Zurich and University Köln may need to be adjusted for use with the online calculators.
-With regard to Be measurements, several AMS laboratories use, or have used in the past, a National Institute of Standards and Technology (NIST) Be isotope ratio standard whose certified value is not consistent with the 2002 Nishiizumi Be standard.
-Thus, Be measurements referenced to the NIST standard may need to be renormalized before they are submitted to the calculators.
+With regard to 26Al measurements, Nishiizumi (2004) and Wallner et al. (2000) compared Al isotope ratio standards in use at various AMS laboratories.
+These studies suggest that 26Al measurements made against some standards in use at ETH-Zurich and University Köln may need to be adjusted for use with the online calculators.
+With regard to 10Be measurements, several AMS laboratories use, or have used in the past, a National Institute of Standards and Technology (NIST) Be isotope ratio standard whose certified value is not consistent with the 2002 Nishiizumi Be standard.
+Thus, 10Be measurements referenced to the NIST standard may need to be renormalized before they are submitted to the calculators.
 Nishiizumi et al. (2007) discuss this issue in detail.
-In addition, there are likely to be significant changes in Be reference standards in common use in the near future.
-Nishiizumi et al. (2007) remeasured the isotope ratio of the material used for the 2002 Nishiizumi Be standards and found that it differed from the value stated in Nishiizumi (2002).
-This is likely to lead to a change in the reporting of Be measurements at many AMS laboratories.
+In addition, there are likely to be significant changes in 10Be reference standards in common use in the near future.
+Nishiizumi et al. (2007) remeasured the isotope ratio of the material used for the 2002 Nishiizumi Be standards and found that it differed from the value stated in Nishiizumi o Standard atmosphere